trip

 Meals: B,L,D

 The next 2 days you are free to explore the cultural centre of Lo Manthang and experience the Tiji Festival celebrations.
 Tiji festival is a historical Buddhist festival held over three days in the third Tibetan month to celebrate the triumph of good over evil.
 This festival is celebrated annually and is one of the most revered festivals that symbolises the hope and strength of the people in the Upper Mustang region.
 Each morning starts with monks assembling in the monastery offering prayers to the Vajrakilaya, the deity who embodies enlightenment.
 The festival continues in the afternoon with performances by vibrant masked dancers in the public square amidst prayers and chants.
 Each day depicts a major topic with each dance representing a deeper theme.
 The town is also home to 3 major Gompas and the Palace to Raja and his Rani (queen).
 Although the Raja’s function is now primarily ceremonial, he is seen as a person who can help people resolve local issues.
 The town itself is fascinating, and offers countless opportunities to observe the traditional Tibetan culture.
 An optional side trip is available either on horse or jeep to the nearby Chosar Village.
 Chosar is a remarkable location with towering red-cliffs with caves that were inhabited as far back as 2,500 years ago.
-The cost of this optional side trip is paid locally (USD$35 for horse or USD$150 for a jeep that can fit up to 7 people).
+If you would like to avail of this, let your leader know so it can be arranged for you, advance notice is required, provided there are at least 6 travellers the side trip is without additional cost.
 Overnight: Camping

 Meals: B,L,D